albahladeras/SalivaQTL/README.md

-## Quality control of genotype data for the SalivaQTL project
+# Pipeline of mQTL and eQTL analyses for the SalivaQTL project
-In this GitHub repository, you will find the protocol elaborated by the Immunogenetics Research Lab (IRLab) from the University of the Basque Country (UPV/EHU), to perform the quality control of genotype, methylation and expression data used in the SalivaQTL project.
+In this GitHub repository, you will find the protocol elaborated by the Immunogenetics Research Lab (IRLab) from the University of the Basque Country (UPV/EHU), to perform the quality control of genotype, methylation and expression data and mQTl and eQTL analyses for the SalivaQTL project.

+## Quality control of genotype data

 ### 1. Variant QC
 -MAF 0.01